dsoman24/minesweeper/README.md

     - Picks a random tile to clear each turn.
 3. Probabilistic
     - On each turn, computes the probability that each tile in a game state has a mine, and clears the least likely tile.
+    - It does not win 100% of the time!

 ## TODO:
 - [ ] Better write up, with diagrams.